lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 technical decision, each strenuously defending their own view of the (programming) World.

-While there is nothing wrong in recognizing the merits of some technique and adopting it, we should never forget one fundamental point: pretty much every technical discipline or tool embodies a trade-off.
+While there is nothing wrong in recognizing the merits of a technique and in adopting it, we should never forget one fundamental point: pretty much every technical discipline or tool embodies a trade-off.
 Techniques and technologies are solutions to specific problems, and their merits or flaws are never